The Cost Segregation Playbook: From Study to Savings (And the #1 Trap to Avoid)

 Show Notes

-I'm Martin Maxwell.
-Last episode we covered what cost segregation does and why the Big Beautiful Bill made it better.
-This one's the playbook — how to actually do it, what the study looks like, and the trap that catches 80% of first-time cost-seg users off guard.
-Let's get into it.
+Last episode covered what cost segregation does and why the One Big Beautiful Bill Act made it better.
+This episode is the playbook: how to hire the right firm, what the study looks like on paper, and the recapture trap that catches most first-time cost-seg users off guard.

-There are two types of cost-seg providers.
-The first is an engineering-based firm.
-They send someone to your property — or use detailed blueprints and photos — and classify every component based on its actual construction, materials, and function.
-The second is a CPA or tax firm that uses rules of thumb and industry percentages to estimate the breakdown.
+Two types of cost-seg providers exist.
+Engineering-based firms send someone to your property — or work from detailed blueprints and photos — and classify every component based on its actual construction, materials, and function.
+The second type is a CPA or tax firm that estimates the breakdown using rules of thumb and industry percentages.

-The IRS has been clear on this.
-In their Cost Segregation Audit Techniques Guide — yes, that's a real 200-page document — they specifically flag "non-engineering" studies as higher audit risk.
-A rule-of-thumb study that says "15% of all residential buildings qualify as 5-year property" won't survive scrutiny.
-An engineering study that says "the 1,200 square feet of LVP flooring, valued at $8,400, is 5-year personal property per IRS Revenue Ruling 75-178" will.
+The IRS has a 200-page Cost Segregation Audit Techniques Guide, and it specifically flags non-engineering studies as higher audit risk.
+A rule-of-thumb report claiming "15% of all residential buildings qualify as 5-year property" won't hold up under scrutiny.
+An engineering report citing "1,200 square feet of LVP flooring, valued at $8,400, classified as 5-year personal property per IRS Revenue Ruling 75-178" will.

-Cost for an engineering study: $5,000 to $8,000 for a single-family rental, $8,000 to $15,000 for a small multifamily, and $15,000 to $25,000 for commercial properties over $2 million.
-Most firms offer a free preliminary analysis — they'll tell you the estimated reclassification before you commit.
-If the projected tax savings don't clear 3-5x the study fee, they'll tell you it's not worth it.
+Most firms offer a free preliminary analysis — they estimate the reclassification before you commit.
+If projected tax savings don't clear 3–5x the study fee, they'll tell you it's not worth it.
 Good firms turn away small deals.
 That's how you know they're honest.

 Three firms worth calling: CSSI (Cost Segregation Services Inc.), McGuire Sponsel, and Engineered Tax Services.
-All three do nationwide work, all three are engineering-based, and all three have survived IRS audits on their studies.
+All three work nationwide, all three are engineering-based, and all three have survived IRS audits on their studies.

 What the Study Looks Like

-You get a bound report — 40 to 100 pages.
+You receive a bound report — 40 to 100 pages.
 The core is a component-by-component asset listing.
 Every item gets a cost basis, a recovery period (5, 7, 15, 27.5, or 39 years), and an IRS authority citation.
-Your CPA takes this report, plugs it into your depreciation schedule, and files accordingly.
+Your CPA takes the report, plugs it into your depreciation schedule, and files accordingly.

-27.5/39-year property: The building shell — foundation, framing, roof structure, exterior walls.
-Everything that doesn't fit a shorter category stays here.
+• 27.5/39-year property: The building shell — foundation, framing, roof structure, exterior walls.
+Everything that doesn't qualify for a shorter category stays here.

 The #1 Trap: Depreciation Recapture

-Here's the thing nobody explains until you sell.
+Here's what nobody explains until you sell.
 When you accelerate depreciation, you reduce your cost basis in the property.
-Sell that property, and the IRS recaptures the accelerated depreciation at a 25% rate.
+Sell that property, and the IRS recaptures the accelerated depreciation at a flat 25% rate.
 Not your ordinary income rate.
 Not the capital gains rate.
-A flat 25%.
+Twenty-five percent.

-The break-even holding period is typically 7 to 10 years.
-Hold longer, and the time-value-of-money advantage compounds.
+The break-even holding period is typically 7–10 years.
+Hold longer, and the time-value advantage compounds.
 Sell early, and recapture bites.

 The 1031 Escape Hatch

 Here's where cost seg and the 1031 exchange work together.
 When you do a 1031 exchange, depreciation recapture is deferred — not eliminated, deferred.
 You carry the reduced basis into the replacement property.
-If you keep exchanging, you keep deferring.
+Keep exchanging, keep deferring.
 Die holding the last property, and your heirs get a stepped-up basis.
 The recapture disappears.

 A $585,000 property bought in 2020 with $176,000 in reclassifiable assets?
 If you've been depreciating everything over 27.5 years, you've claimed about $32,000 on those components over five years.
 A cost-seg study reclassifies them and gives you $176,000 minus $32,000 — that's $144,000 in catch-up deductions.
 In one year.
 Your CPA files the 3115, and the deduction hits your current return.